 For a very readable presentation of most of this chapter's material, from much the same point of view, see Chap.
 20 of Hartle (2003).
 For an equally elementary introduction from a somewhat different viewpoint, see Chaps.
-1-4 of Schutz (1980).
+1-4 of Schutz (2009).
 A far more detailed and somewhat more sophisticated introduction, largely but not entirely from our viewpoint, will be found in Chaps.
 1-6 of Misner, Thorne and Wheeler (1973).
 More sophisticated treatments from rather different viewpoints than ours are given in Chaps.
 1 and 2 and Sec.
 3.1 of Wald (1984), and in Chaps.
 1 and 2 of Carroll (2004).
 A treasure trove of exercises on this material, with solutions, will be found in Chaps.
 6, 7, and 8 of Lightman, Press, Price and Teukolsky (1975).
+See also the bibliography for Chap.
+2. For a detailed and sophisticated discussion of accelerated observers and the measurements they make, see Gourgoulhon (2013).